porterjamesj/website/content/hiking/lt23/day21/index.md

 {{< two_images src1="images/lift.jpg" src2="images/sky.jpg" >}}

-I got a sudden urge to listen to [White Roses](https://www.youtube.com/watch?v=YaHt106IqkY) by Charli XCX, and some of the other slower, sappier songs from [Number 1 Angel](https://en.wikipedia.org/wiki/Number_1_Angel).
+I get a sudden urge to listen to [White Roses](https://www.youtube.com/watch?v=YaHt106IqkY) by Charli XCX, and some of the other slower, sappier songs from [Number 1 Angel](https://en.wikipedia.org/wiki/Number_1_Angel).
 Honestly they were underappreciated by me when it first came out.
-I don't know how it jumped into my head but it just felt like the right mood for the moment—and it was.
-Everything just felt so brisk and clear and crystalline in a way that matches the song's energy.
+I don't know how it jumped into my head but it just feels like the right mood for the moment—and it is.
+Everything just feels so brisk and clear and crystalline in a way that matches the song.
 Also had a chance to re-appreciate [Lipgloss](https://www.youtube.com/watch?v=U3wSBK6xiXs).
-Man what a song.
-I bounced around outside the hut with my headphones in, still full of energy.
+Man what a great song.
+I bounce around outside the hut with my headphones in, still full of energy.

 I'm taking a nearo tomorrow to meet up with Rachel and Joe a few miles from here, at which point the rest of the gang will pull ahead of me.
 I'm a bit nervous to be going solo through some of the more challenging bits of trail ahead, but also excited.
 I think I'm up for it by now.
 I haven't really been thinking much about how the journey is almost at it's end—only a few days left.
 I don't want it to end!
 Wish I could keep hiking and not have to go back and think about real life.
 But a different part of me is excited to get back to my friends and have a cozy fall.